Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 What does “lowkey like you” mean?

-When someone says “I lowkey like you,” it usually means they have feelings but are keeping them understated or private.
-The feeling may be real, but the speaker doesn’t want to sound too forward or vulnerable.
+When someone says “I lowkey like you,” it usually means they have feelings but are keeping them understated.
+The feeling is real, but they do not want to sound too forward or too vulnerable.

 Does lowkey mean secretly?